katiestar99/ansible/docs/docsite/rst/roadmap/ROADMAP_2_10.rst

 Expected
 ========

-PRs must be raised well in advance of the dates below to have a chance of being included in this ansible-base release.
+PRs must be raised well in advance of the dates below to have a chance of being included in this assible-base release.

 .. note:: There is no Alpha phase in 2.10.
 .. note:: Dates subject to change.